 1868 Aboriginal Cricket tour of England

-20,000 spectators gathered at The Oval in 1868 for the first game of the Aboriginal cricket tour of England, the first tour of England by any foreign side.
+20,000 spectators gathered at The Oval in 1868 for the first game of the Aboriginal cricket tour of England, the first tour of England by any cricket team.

 'The first Test match in England was played at The Oval in 1880 between England and Australia.
 In 1882, Australia won the Test by seven runs within two days.
 The Sporting Times wrote a mocking obituary notice stating that English cricket had died at The Oval and the ashes would be taken to Australia.
 The English captain at the time, Ivo Bligh, had vowed to ‘regain those ashes’ and the tour was quickly dubbed as ‘the quest to regain the ashes‘.

-After winning two of the three Tests on tour, a small urn was presented to Bligh, the contents of which are reputed to be the ashes of a wooden bail and were described as ‘the ashes of Australian cricket’.
-The Ashes trophy was thus created and is still hotly-contested whenever England plays Australia.
+After winning two of the three Test matches on the tour, a small urn was presented to Bligh, the contents of which being reputed to be the ashes of a wooden cricket bail and were described as ‘the ashes of Australian cricket’.
+The Ashes trophy was thus created and is still hotly-contested around evert two years whenever England plays Australia.

 General Sporting Firsts

-Away from cricket, The Oval launched many other ‘firsts’ in international sports.
-In 1870, the ground hosted the first ever International football match in England – between England and Scotland – and, two years later, hosted the first ever FA Cup Final between the Wanderers and Engineers in 1872.
-The Wanderers won 1–0.
+Away from international cricket, The KIA Oval has experienced many other ‘firsts’ in international sports.
+In 1870, the Oval hosted the first ever International football match held in England – between England and Scotland – and, two years later, hosted the first ever FA Cup Final between the Wanderers and the Engineers in 1872.
+The Wanderers winning 1–0.
 The same year also saw The Oval host the first ever Rugby Union international fixture between England and Scotland.

-As with most International sports, cricket was entirely abandoned during the First World War; 210 first-class cricketers are known to have joined the armed forces, of whom 34 died.
-The Oval is also referenced in ‘MCMXIV’ by Philip Larkin:
+As with most International sports, cricket at the Oval was entirely abandoned during the First World War; 210 first-class cricketers are known to have joined the armed forces, of whom 34 died.
+The Oval is also referenced in the poem ‘MCMXIV’ by Philip Larkin: